 Facetime’s biggest limitation is that it only works with Apple devices.
 This makes it simple to make a choice in the Zoom vs Facetime dilemma.
 If any participants are outside the Apple ecosystem, Zoom is the obvious option.

-Meanwhile, Zoom is in every important platform.
+Meanwhile, Zoom is on every important platform.
 Supported operating systems include Windows, MacOS, Android, and iOS.
-Zoom can also be used from a web browser.
-And there is a plethora of plug-ins, extensions, and other additional software users can take advantage of.
+Zoom can also be used from a web browser, and you can even call in with a regular phone call.
+There is a plethora of plug-ins, extensions, and other additional software users can take advantage of.
 There is no denying Zoom has the upper hand when it comes to device compatibility.

 What do you get with Zoom?